divijghose/firedrake/Modifying-and-Rebuilding-PETSc-in-Firedrake.md

 ## Troubleshooting Notes

 ### If the desired modifications (step 1) are on a separate branch
-The branch used must have a working remote (I think `origin` - though `upstream` might also work) or else `firedrake-update` will fail.
+The branch used must have a working remote (such that `git pull` will work) or else `firedrake-update` will fail.

 ### If `make` (step 4.) fails
 Try the following: